TickerSparkInvestor Intelligence

 What is Patagonia?

 Patagonia is an outdoor apparel and gear company founded in 1973 by Yvon Chouinard and headquartered in Ventura, California.
-It designs, markets, and sells products for outdoor use, with a brand built around durability, repair, recycled materials, Fair Trade participation, and environmental stewardship.
+It sells premium consumer products including jackets, fleece, technical layers, surf and snow gear, and related accessories.
+The company’s brand is built around durability, repair, and environmental impact rather than fast fashion or volume-driven discounting.

 § Product